 Certification of Bargaining Rights

-Certification Orders are issued by the Saskatchewan Labour Relations Board and establishes the bargaining agent and the bargaining unit.
+Certification Orders (or Orders) are issued by the Saskatchewan Labour Relations Board and establishes the bargaining agent and the bargaining unit.
 If there is no Certification Order, there is no ability to achieve a collective agreement as defined in The Saskatchewan Employment Act.
 A union may acquire bargaining rights through a Certification Order issued by the Saskatchewan Labour Relations Board.
-That process is outlined at Part VI, 6-9 which describes acquisition, changes and cancellation of Orders.
+That process is outlined at Part VI, 6-9 of the Act, which describes acquisition, changes and cancellation of Orders.
 The certification Order also creates the legal bargaining relationship in which a collective agreement is initially bargained and subsequently renewed.

 Certification Orders may be cancelled upon application by an employee or employer (subject to a representational vote) and if an unfair labour practice is determined to have occurred, initiated by the bargaining agent or their representative.
 It may also be cancelled if the bargaining agent or an employee asserts the bargaining agent has not promoted or enforced bargaining rights for three years or more.